 I seriously love how this foundation looks on the skin, as it gives a slight dewiness to the skin whilst still being packed with a punch in terms of pigmentation.
 It leaves your skin looking flawless and concealed with a healthy glow, and since it doesn't accentuate any pores or blemishes it truly does create an effortless appearance.
 It also doesn't feel heavy or uncomfortable on the skin, in fact it feels the same as wearing any other foundation, and other products apply effortlessly over the top, meaning it's ticks all round for this product.

-Makeup Revolution Fast Base Foundation Stick Review
+The Hottest New Budget Foundation Stick - Makeup Revolution Fast Base Review

 HOW IT LASTS ON THE SKIN